 As a teenager I experienced some health issues that persisted despite any interventions, namely pharmaceuticals, that the medical system was able to offer.
 These symptoms persisted until I started counselling in my early twenties for seemingly unrelated issues.
 I sensed something shift in my body when I was able to express things that I had been suppressing for years.
 My symptoms appeared to resolve overnight.

 Our immune systems have been described as the second brain.
 We cannot suppress our emotions, such as anger, without also suppressing our immune systems.
 Dr. Mate gives the example of George Harrison of the Beatles, who died of a brain tumour.
 George was known as the quiet Beatle, the “nice” one.
 He was actually a great songwriter.
 However you would never know it, because he let the others shine.
 He was selfless and didn’t speak up for himself and his own needs.
 When George got married, he said to his mother, “Don’t worry, I will still be able to visit you”, as though he was apologising for getting married.
-Even when he was really ill, he was offering to give Ringo Starr a lift.
 We all make many cancer cells every day.
 However a healthy body and a healthy immune system will deal with these.
 A system under stress, on the other hand, does not have the capacity to fight these toxic cells.

 Dr. Bruce Lipton speaks about epigenetics – how our genes are affected by our environment.
 The actual percentage of diseases that are completely genetically determined, such as haemophilia and Tay-Sachs disease, is miniscule.
 He talks about the placebo effect, as well as the nocebo effect – when we believe that something will not work, then it is less likely to work.
 Many people dismiss the placebo effect – “Oh, that was JUST the placebo effect”.
 It’s actually of huge significance.
 In many clinical trials, the success rate of the placebo is as high as around 70-80%.
 This is often no different to the success rate of the actual drug.
 Chronic pain is one thing that responds incredibly well to a placebo.